St Patrick's R C Primary School

 Our Catholic schools are an essential part of the mission of the Church.
 They are called by the Lord Himself to proclaim and affirm that we are all created in the image and likeness of God our Father and they are to strive to promote the dignity of every man, woman and child.
 The work of the Catholic school is to enable each person to call forth their unique God given gifts in the love and service of both God and others.

 The Diocese of Salford recognises the importance of review, self-evaluation and celebration as a continuous process that is complemented by regular external inspection.
-The 5 Ws Framework provides both the school and the Bishop with a means of ensuring that matters of significant importance such as the Catholic life of the school, teaching and learning are recognised and supported.
+The Catholic Schools Inspection Framework provides both the school and the Bishop with a means of ensuring that matters of significant importance such as the Catholic Life and Mission of the school, Religious Education and Collective Worship are recognised and supported.

 These form the foundations for the overall effectiveness of the Catholic school.